ohioCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Do Arrests Stay on Your Record in Ohio?

-Ohio state statutes do not specify a general timeframe for the retention of arrest records by respective custodians in the state.
-However, Ohioan government entities establish their own record retention schedules that specify the time that records under their custody are retained.
-For instance, according to the Oberlin Police Department Records Retention schedule, the agency permanently maintains arrest reports and documents.
-Meanwhile, the Springboro Police Department maintains arrest reports for 50 years per the Springboro Municipal Records Retention Schedule.
-On the other hand, per the City of Dublin Retention Schedule, the Dublin Police Department retains adult and juvenile arrest information until the subject passes away, turns 80 old, or the records are expunged.
-Hence, Ohio arrest records may be retained indefinitely or for the timeframe specified in the record retention schedule followed by the records custodians.
+Ohio state statutes do not specify a general timeframe for retaining arrest records.
+However, government entities establish their record retention schedules.
+For instance, the Oberlin Police Department permanently maintains arrest reports and documents.
+The Springboro Police Department keeps arrest reports for 50 years, according to its municipal records retention schedule.
+The Dublin Police Department retains adult and juvenile arrest information until the subject passes away, turns 80, or the records are expunged.
+Therefore, Ohio arrest records may be retained indefinitely or for the timeframe specified in the record retention schedule that the record custodian follows.

 Expunge an Arrest Record in Ohio

-In Ohio, an arrest record may be eligible to be sealed or expunged depending on its subject and the nature of the offense.
-The fundamental distinction between expunged and sealed records is that the latter refers to removing a record from public records, while the former refers to destroying a record.
+In Ohio, a court may seal or expunge an arrest record depending on the subject and the nature of the offense.
+The fundamental distinction is that sealing a record removes it from public access, while expunging a record destroys it.

 • Certain third-degree felony convictions.